-There are many different sites that can use to check the credentials and ratings of local tradespeople before sourcing quotes.
+There are many different websites that can use to check the credentials and ratings of local tradespeople before sourcing quotes.

-We have partnered with Rated People so you can easily source competitive prices from reviewed and rated businesses in your area.
+Our partner can also help you source competitive prices from reviewed and rated businesses in your area.

 To get started, just click on the button below: